sujayrittikar/getmeds/README.md

 # getmeds
 GetMeds is a Pharmacy E-Commerce like website where in, there are following options:
-i.
-Signup for User
+1. Signup for User
-ii.
-Login for User
+2. Login for User
-iii.
-Medicines Searching for Users iv.
-Order sections (yet to be updated with the Payment Gateways Integration and Messaging Channel)
+3. Medicines Searching for Users
+4. Order sections (yet to be updated with the Payment Gateways Integration and Messaging Channel)
-v.
-Admin Login
+5. Admin Login
-vi.
-Admin functions: Add Medicines, Modify Medicines and Delete Medicines
+6. Admin functions: Add Medicines, Modify Medicines and Delete Medicines